 When I need to reuse this Container Widget again, which is in almost every Widget, Pieces makes it simple to find with fast, non-obtrusive search.
 All I need to do is enter a keyword (i.e: Container), or some of the metadata - where it’s from, the title, description, or tags.

-Now, we no longer worry about messing up another widget tree in order to copy and paste it.
+Now, we no longer worry about messing up another widget tree in order to copy and paste it or other Flutter default code that we've saved in Pieces.

-When combing through Flutter & Dart doc sites or watching demo videos, there are hundreds of code examples that come in handy when implementing new features or figuring out which widget to use for certain purposes.
+When combing through Flutter and Dart doc sites or watching demo videos, there are hundreds of code examples that come in handy when implementing new features or figuring out which widget to use for certain purposes.
+From Flutter widget tree diagrams to Flutter widget snippets and beyond, there's so much useful code to save for later.

-Where Pieces really comes in handy is being able to (1) save these code examples with a single click while also capturing the context of where it came from and (2) extract code from a screenshot from, say, a YouTube demo video.
+Where Pieces really comes in handy is being able to (1) save these code examples with a single click while also capturing the context of where it came from and (2) extract code from a screenshot from, say, a YouTube demo video using OCR.

 Using the Pieces Chrome Extension